 Mueller has served as a deacon and past deacon chairman of Kirby Baptist Church in Gaffney, SC.
 Mueller is married to the former Shannon Sprouse of Gaffney and they have one son.

 Sowards grew up in Texas.
 He received his undergraduate degree in political science from the University of Tennessee and his law degree from the University of South Carolina School of Law.
-He was commissioned as a Second Lieutenant in the United States Army in 1975 and served for four years on active duty before heading to law school.
+He was commissioned as a Second Lieutenant in the United States Army in 1975 and served for four years on active duty before going to law school.
 Sowards spent 10 years as an active reservist.
-Sowards is active in his community and served as a leader in a Boy Scout troop for nearly 12 years and as a youth sports coach for almost 14 years.
+Sowards has also served on numerous boards and commissions.
+He is active in his community and served as a leader in a Boy Scout troop for nearly 12 years and as a youth sports coach for almost 14 years.
+Sowards was presented the Order of the Palmetto by Governor Henry McMaster in 2019.

-Sowards has been married to his high school sweetheart for more than 35 years and has two grown sons.
+Sowards has been married to his high school sweetheart, Elizabeth, for more than 53 years and has two grown sons and five grandchildren.

 Walton graduated Summa Cum Laude with a Bachelor’s in Accounting from Saint Leo College and is a Certified Public Accountant.